Funding4HomeCare

 If long-term care insurance isn’t right for you, you have other options.
 The most common alternative is self-funding, which means paying for care out of your own pocket with savings and investments.
 Another route is relying on government programs, but it’s important to know their limits.
 Many people think Medicare will cover these costs, but it only pays for limited, short-term care after a hospital stay.
 Medicaid can cover long-term care, but only if your income and assets are very low, meaning you’d likely have to spend most of your savings first.
 Understanding these long-term care costs and options is crucial for planning ahead.

 To make your final call, start by looking at your personal situation.
 Consider your family’s health history—are there chronic conditions that run in your family?
 Think about your own health and finances.
 Could your savings withstand years of care expenses?
 Your plan should also account for whether you’re single or married.
 The next step is to talk with a professional.
 A financial advisor can offer personalized advice by looking at your complete financial picture and helping you weigh the costs and benefits.
+For home care agencies, cash advances designed for the home care industry can also be part of your financial toolkit.
 They can help you find a path forward that aligns with your goals and gives you confidence in your future.

 Frequently Asked Questions